mmis1000/DOM-Proxy/README.md

 #### The garbage collection
 Continue from section above.

 How could you prevent the map in mainland and worker from leaking?

 The `WeakRef` proposal introduced two new APIs that allow you to observe the time garbage collection happened.
-So we make use of them
+So we make use of them.

 1. The worker was modified to hold the fakeObject with a `WeakRef` instead of directly to allow the proxy being collected.